school-of-data/GIS-curriculum/south-africa/module8/module8.md

 ```

 The results don’t look the same, we don’t have mean, nor median or standard deviation.
 That is because the attribute field we ran the algorithm on is different, we don’t have numbers but words - types of buildings.
-We find out that out of 827657 buildings in Pampanga, for 773210 we don’t know the type of the building.
+We find out that out of 827657 buildings in Gauteng, for 773210 we don’t know the type of the building.
 We also find out that there are 74 unique categories.

 #### **Step 3.
 Basic checks to quickly find errors in your data.**